 \oursubsubsection{Base Hourglass Structure} Configuration \ablationidbasic{} is a simple hourglass structure with lower-resolution levels and our linear skip interpolations, and the basic implementation of our blocks with RMSNorm, but without GEGLU, and with full global self-attention at every level.
 A simple additive positional encoding is used here.
-Even this simple architecture, without any of our additional changes, is already substantially cheaper (30\% of the FLOPs per forward pass) than similarly-sized DiT \cite{peebles2023dit} models operating in pixel space due to the hourglass structure.
+Even this simple architecture, without any of our additional changes, is already substantially cheaper (30\% of the FLOPs per forward pass, less for higher resolutions) than similarly-sized DiT \cite{peebles2023dit} models operating in pixel space due to the hourglass structure.
+For higher resolutions than $128^2$, this makes it viable to train pixel-space transformer-based models at all.
 This comes at the cost of increased FID compared to the DiT baselines at this step in the ablation.

 \oursubsubsection{Local Attention Mechanism} Next, we add local attention to all levels except for the lowest-resolution one.
-We evaluate two options -- Shifted-Window (SWin) \cite{liu2021swin,liu2022swin} attention (\ablationidswi{}, a common choice in vision transformers and previously also used in diffusion models \cite{cao2022exploring,li2022swinv2imagen}) and Neighborhood \cite{hassani2023neighborhood} attention (\ablationidnatten{}).
+We evaluate two options -- Shifted-Window (Swin) \cite{liu2021swin,liu2022swin} attention (\ablationidswi{}, a common choice in vision transformers and previously also used in diffusion models \cite{cao2022exploring,li2022swinv2imagen}) and Neighborhood \cite{hassani2023neighborhood} attention (\ablationidnatten{}).
 Both result in a small reduction in FLOPs even at the low-resolution scale of $128 \times 128$ but, most importantly, reduce the computational complexity w.r.t. the base resolution from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$, enabling practical scaling to significantly higher resolutions.